-A major symptom of achalasia is difficulty swallowing.
+The primary symptom of achalasia is difficulty swallowing.
 Children with achalasia may feel like food is getting stuck in their throats.
-Regurgitation of food after meals, chest pain and weight lost can also be seen in patients with achalasia.
+Regurgitation of food after meals, chest pain and weight loss can also be seen in patients with achalasia.

 Testing and diagnosis of achalasia

-Children with symptoms commonly seen in achalasia may require an endoscopy (EGD).
+Children with symptoms commonly seen in esophageal achalasia may require an esophagogastroduodenoscopy (EGD), commonly called an endoscopy.
 Other diagnostic tests may include a timed barium esophagogram (TBE) and an esophageal manometry/high resolution manometry (HRM).
 Currently, EndoFLIP technology is being tested as a potential diagnostic test for achalasia.

 Timed barium esophagogram (TBE)

-In a barium study, your child drinks a barium liquid that coats the upper GI tract, illuminating the flow of the liquid through the esophagus, stomach and duodenum.
+In a barium study, your child drinks a barium liquid that coats the upper GI tract, illuminating the flow of the liquid through the esophagus, stomach and duodenum (the first part of the small intestine).
 Completed under the careful supervision of a radiologist, this test may reveal a dilated esophagus, dysmotility (when the muscles of the esophagus, stomach or intestines aren't coordinating as they should) or narrowed gastroesophageal junction (GEJ).

 Treatment for achalasia

 Under anesthesia, balloons of different sizes are slowly inflated when positioned across the LES, leading to disruption of the LES circular muscle fibers and releasing the pressure of a non-relaxing LES.